About the Climate Extremes Analyses

 Trend maps available

-Australian extreme climate trend maps are available for periods starting from the beginning of each decade from 1900 to 1970 for rainfall, and from 1950 to 1970 for temperature.
-Only a limited amount of digitised daily temperature data is available prior to 1950.
+Australian extreme climate trend maps are available for periods starting from the beginning of each decade from 1900 to 1970 for rainfall, and from 1910 to 1970 for temperature.
 Analysis periods starting after 1970 are considered too short to calculate meaningful trend values.
-Post-1950 trend maps for the extreme temperature indices show fewer calculated trends than the post-1960 and post-1970 periods because digitised data is not available until 1957 at many locations.
+Trend maps for the extreme temperature indices for the earlier periods (e.g. 1910-present) show fewer calculated trends than for the periods starting from 1960, since fewer locations had digitised data in the earlier period.

 Interpreting the trend maps